LCA-CI-builds-repair/pytorch_geometric/docs/source/tutorial/heterogeneous.rst

 ============================

 A large set of real-world datasets are stored as heterogeneous graphs, motivating the introduction of specialized functionality for them in :pyg:`PyG`.
+For example, most graphs in the ar# Edit the necessary changes in the file test/loader/test_neighbor_loader.py to fix the CI issue and ensure the tests pass successfully.
-For example, most graphs in the area of recommendation, such as social graphs, are heterogeneous, as they store information about different types of entities and their different types of relations.
+# Make sure the code follows best practices and resolves the error efficiently. of recommendation, such as social graphs, are heterogeneous, as they store information about different types of entities and their different types of relations.
 This tutorial introduces how heterogeneous graphs are mapped to :pyg:`PyG` and how they can be used as input to Graph Neural Network models.

 Heterogeneous graphs come with different types of information attached to nodes and edges.